hantsy/hantsy/README.md

 ### Hantsy Bai(@hantsy)

 I'm Hantsy - a freelancer from China.
-Previously I worked with varied teams around the world and helped many customers by building cool stuffs, including startup MVPs and large-scale distribubted applications.
+Previously I worked with varied teams around the world and helped many customers by pruducing cool stuffs, not limited to cook startup POCs and delivering large-scale distributed applications.

-*Currently I am open for new chanllenege.*
+*Currently I am open for new opportunities.*

 #### Getting in touch